riferrei/pacman-with-elasticsearch/README.md

 3. Select `Memory Optimized` as the hardware profile.
 4. Under `Deployment settings` click on the `Expand` button.
 5. Select the `Cloud provider` and `Region` where you want to store the data.

-+
-*Note*: Keep in mind that whatever you select here will also dictate where the game will be installed.
+     **Note**: Keep in mind that whatever you select here will also dictate where the game will be installed.

 6. In the bottom of the page click on the `Customize` button.
 7. Under the data node section, click on `User settings override`.
-8. Append the following content in the `User settings override` box. include::cors.settings[]
+8. Append the following content in the `User settings override` box.
+     ```yaml
+     http.cors.enabled : true
+     http.cors.allow-origin : "*"
+     http.cors.allow-methods : OPTIONS, HEAD, GET, POST, PUT, DELETE
+     http.cors.allow-headers : "*"
+     ```
 9. Click on the button `Create deployment` on the bottom of the page.
 10. Take note of the `elastic` deployment credentials.
 You'll need it later.

 ## 2. Deploying the Game in the Cloud Provider

-== License
+# License

 This project is licensed under the [Apache 2.0 License](./LICENSE).